-5. Send a gift card to help them improve their home office.
+7. Send an office supplies gift card to improve their office.

 A gift card to Amazon or an office supply store is a good place to start.
-Instruct employees to spend the gift on items such as ballpoint pens, highlighters, stationery, a laptop stand, headphones, a Bluetooth speaker for workday jams, or even a lumbar support pillow for their office chair.
-To make the gift card more special, pair it with a handwritten thank-you note from you or your leadership team.
+Instruct employees to spend the gift on work items such as the following:

 Professional development is one of the most important parts of helping your team grow, both personally and professionally.
 In fact, 76% of employees say they want opportunities for career growth and a whopping 87% of millennials say professional development or career growth opportunities are very important” to them.

 Give your team members the opportunity to work on special projects that are beyond their regular responsibilities.
 They will improve their professional skills, gain experience, and build confidence in their ability to do a good job at a new task.